 Credit: Richard Warren

 Head back to Pelham Bay Park and visit this Greek Revival mansion to learn about the history of The Bronx and the park itself.
 Physician Thomas Pell purchased about 50,000 acres of what is now Pelham Bay Park from the native Lenape people, land that now makes up parts of Pelham Bay Park and lower Westchester County.
 It is the only estate in the Pelham Bay community that was not demolished over the years and has been designated as both a New York City and National Landmark, and is listed on the National Register of Historic Places.
-Admission is $10 and tickets must be purchased in advance for a specific time slot.
+Admission is $10.

 11:30 am: Horseback riding at Bronx Equestrian Center